-- 1. All licensed residential child care providers who have more than 6 children in their facilities must submit policies and procedures that meet the updated Continuous 24-hour Awake Supervision provisions. - 2.
-All DFPS legacy residential service providers will submit a copy of the certification of compliance received from DFPS. - 3.
-All residential service providers must report, to OCOK via Serious Incident Report process to seriousincidents@oc-ok.org and to DFPS through the process established by DFPS to the following email DFPSRESIDENT@dfps.state.tx.us, any noncompliance within 24 hours of the occurrence.
+- 1. All licensed residential childcare providers who have more than six (6) children in their facilities must submit policies and procedures that meet the updated Continuous 24-hour Awake Supervision provisions. - 2.
+All residential services providers must report serious incidents to OCOK via the Texas Provider Gateway (TPG) and to HHSC/DFPS through the process established by HHSC/DFPS within 24 hours of the occurrence.